Yogesh-Rajput/Diwali-Sales-EDA/README.md

 ## 📈 Sample Insights
 * Married women aged 26–35 were among the top spenders.
-* Sales volumes were not concentrated to any one particular region.
+* Sales volumes were distraibuted across North, West and South regions.
 * People working in the IT and Healthcare sectors displayed the highest spending capacity.

 ## 📊 Visual Summaries